biocatiit/website/content/news/2018_everything_biosaxs1.rst

 While BioCAT supports SEC-SAXS, SEC-MALS-SAXS, and batch mode SAXS, due to time constraints students will be limited to only SEC-SAXS data collection.
-Please send your buffer requirements (pH range, salt concentration and other additives) to Jesse Hopkins (jhopkins1@iit.edu) so we can try to minimize buffer changes during the course.
-We may ask you if you can accommodate slightly different pH and salt concentration in order to combine samples with similar buffers.
+Please send your buffer requirements (pH, salt concentration and other additives) to Jesse Hopkins (jhopkins1@iit.edu) so we can try to minimize buffer changes during the course.
+We may ask you if you can accommodate slightly different pH and salt concentration in order to combine similar buffers.
+Please contact Srinivas Chakravarthy (schakrav11@gmail.com) with any questions about samples or sample preparation.

 Speakers: